sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 - **Focus on the positive.** Praise in public, criticize in private.
 - **Be specific with your praise.** What is the specific behavior you are praising?
 Praise genuine behaviors.
 You don’t have to wait for significant events to reinforce good work.
 - **Be Timely.** The sooner the praise is delivered, the more powerful.
 - **Be Sincere.** Mean what you say and deliver the praise in a genuine manner.
-People want sincere meaningful praise.
+People want sincere, meaningful praise.
 - **Be consistent.** Consistently recognizing good work will help create a positive work culture and encourage others to do their best.
 It's important to recognize people regularly, not just once in a while.

 #### Why is recognition important